 Heather K. McDevitt

-Heather is the head of the Firm's Global Pharmaceuticals and Healthcare Group, which pools the talents of more than 100 senior lawyers with regulatory, litigation, antitrust, M&A, corporate and tax experience.
-She has significant experience in the sector for pharmaceutical clients in a wide variety of disputes and other matters.
+Heather is a Commercial Litigation partner and a member of the Firm's Executive Committee.
+She previously served as the head of the Firm's Global Pharmaceuticals and Healthcare Group, which pools the talents of more than 100 senior lawyers with regulatory, litigation, antitrust, M&A, corporate and tax experience.
+Heather has significant experience for pharmaceutical, consumer goods and oil and gas clients, among others, in a wide variety of disputes and other matters.

 In addition, she represents energy companies, consumer product manufacturers, financial institutions and other businesses in a wide variety of commercial disputes.
 She focuses on complex matters and has litigated cases in state and federal trial and appellate courts throughout the United States.